kedacore/keda-docs/content/docs/2.14/operate/cluster.md

 | KEDA_METRICS_LEADER_ELECTION_LEASE_DURATION  | Metrics Server | 15s           | LeaseDuration    |
 | KEDA_METRICS_LEADER_ELECTION_RENEW_DEADLINE  | Metrics Server | 10s           | RenewDeadline    |
 | KEDA_METRICS_LEADER_ELECTION_RETRY_PERIOD    | Metrics Server | 2s            | RetryPeriod      |

+## Restrict the Namespaces KEDA is Watching

+By default, KEDA controller watches for events in all namespaces in Kubernetes cluster.
+However, this can be restricted by environment variable `WATCH_NAMESPACE`.
+It accepts either a single namespace, list of namespaces separated by comma or an empty string that denotes all namespaces.

+When a certain namespace is configured, and then a `ScaledObject` or `ScaledJob` is created in a different namespaces, it will be ignored by the operator.

 ## Certificates used by KEDA Metrics Server